MalcomFitzcarraldo/FluxUI/README.md

 ## Key Features:

-* Direct Model Integration: Submit text to various AI models (installed on Ollama) directly from your desktop.
+* Direct Model Integration: Submit text to various AI models (installed on Ollama) directly from your web browser.
 * Real-time Streaming: Experience immediate feedback as the AI generates its response, displayed in real time within your browser window.
 * Rich Text Output: Enjoy clean and well-formatted text responses with proper paragraph breaks and line spacing for easy readability.
 * Code Block Formatting: FluxUI automatically recognizes and formats code snippets into dedicated code blocks, enhancing clarity and readability.
-* Zero Web Server Dependency: Eliminate the need to set up or maintain a web server – FluxUI handles all the communication directly between your system and the AI models.
+* **Zero Web Server Dependency**: Eliminate the need to set up or maintain a web server – FluxUI handles all the communication directly between your system and the AI models.
 ## Benefits:

 * Simplified Workflow: Streamline your interaction with AI models by eliminating the complexities of web server setup and management.